Software-Engineering-Group-UP/RSE-UP/chapters/01/1_getting_started.md

 Before doing that,
 it's worth taking a moment to think about how we are going to organize everything.
-We will soon have a number of books from [Project Gutenberg][project-gutenberg] in the form of a series of text files, plots we've produced showing the word frequency distribution in each book, as well as the code we've written to produce those plots
+We will soon have a number of books from [Project Gutenberg](project-gutenberg) in the form of a series of text files, plots we've produced showing the word frequency distribution in each book, as well as the code we've written to produce those plots